Sponsored by the BRASS Education Committee.

 Triple Bottom Line

 An accounting framework that takes into account social, environmental (or ecological), and financial performance.
-This concept was introduced by Freer.

 Content on this site is licensed under a CC BY 4.0 Creative Commons Attribution 4.0 International license.